9/20/21

 JUMP TO RECIPE

-Growing up and to this day, my very favorite dessert is something we call Chocolate Delight (excuse the photos, this was one of my very first recipe posts).
+Growing up and to this day, my very favorite dessert is something we call Chocolate Delight.
 It’s a dessert with chocolate and cheesecakey layers over a pecan shortbread crust with chopped pecans sprinkled on top.
 I’ve tried other versions of it and have learned what I LOVE about our version is the pecans.
 The pecans make it.

 It’s where the cheesecakey layer meets the pecan crust that the magic happens.
 Don’t get me wrong, I love chocolate but I have mentally dissected this dessert for over 35 years and know, for me, it’s the specific combo of the flakey pecan shortbread and the creamy sweet cheesecake that revs my engine.